 The GCNs were expressed in terms of biomass and volume (except for SC, which was expressed in gs of sample).
-The higher abundance and more stable signal over time of GCNs of AdV and CrAssphage (Fig. 2) as well as PMMV (Fig. 3) relative to the results for our other assays make these target more representative targets for conducting comparisons with E. coli.
+The higher abundance and more stable signal over time of GCNs of AdV and crAssphage (Fig. 2) as well as PMMV (Fig. 3) relative to the results for our other assays make these target more representative targets for conducting comparisons with E. coli.
 This persistent presence is consistent with various longitudinal studies previously performed (Ballesté, et al., 2019; Farkas, et al., 2018; Farkas, et al., 2019; Hamza, Rizk, Gad, & Hamza, 2019; Nour, et al., 2021; Schmitz, Kitajima, Campillo, Gerba, & Pepper, 2016; Tandukar, Sherchan, & Haramoto, 2020; Worley‐Morse, Mann, Khunjar, Olabode, & Gonzalez, 2019).

-A reduction of AdV, CrAssphage, PMMV and uidA GCNs was observed consistently in AS samples (Figs. 2-4).
+A reduction of AdV, crAssphage, PMMV and uidA GCNs was observed consistently in AS samples (Figs. 2-4).
 This could be a result of viral particles being sorbed to larger fractions of organic matter that had been filtered by cheesecloth early in the sample-handling process or retained in the filtration devices as previously described.
 It is important to mention in each sampling event, samples were collected within a 2-hour period from RS AS EF consecutively.
 The higher GCNs of viruses and E. coli observed in the EF may be associated with the hydraulic retention time (HRT) (12 hours) in the facility and may not reflect wastewater treatment profiles at the time of collection.
 Other variables to consider are the overflow of sewage from rainy events and fluctuations in mixed liquor-suspended solids (Pérez, Guerrero, Orellana, Figuerola, & Erijman, 2019).
 In our study, there were 4.6 mm of precipitation for Event 1, which may have affected the results here obtained.
 In the PCA analysis (Fig. 5), the vector for precipitation points sharply towards data points representing Event 1, indicating a possible relationship.
 Precipitation was also found to have positive correlations with grab flow (rho = 0.775) and raw flow (rho = 0.775) (Fig. 6).
 Nonetheless, further studies are needed to corroborate the potential link between precipitation and microbial counts.

 Moreover, the duration of anaerobic sludge digestion is 15 days (City of Winnipeg, Water and Waste Department, 2020).
 In this context, GCNs of uidA in the SC were significantly reduced by anaerobic digestion (Fig. 4).
 This may explain why the gene copies of uidA in terms of biomass were lower in SC compared to all treatments (p-value < 0.02).
 The average gene copies across all wastewater stages (RS, AS, and EF) for uidA were not significantly different in terms of both volume and biomass.
 When compared to uidA, enteric viruses were found to be at least one order of magnitude more abundant than the E. coli marker.

-GCNs of CrAssphage in terms of biomass in SC were significantly higher than RS (p-value = 0.004028) and AS (p-value = 5.877 x 10-5) (Fig. 2).
-For PMMV, SC samples had significantly more GCNs in terms of biomass than samples from other parts of the wastewater treatment process (p-values ranged from 1.487 x 10-5 to 0.03775) (Fig. 3).
-Since SC is the by-product of RS and AS using anaerobic digestion, this may mean that the presence of CrAssphage and PMMV may have been lower in the wastewater being treated in the AS, but higher in the solids.
-However, GCNs of AdV in terms of biomass were not significantly different between the AS and SC samples (Fig. 2).
+GCNs of crAssphage in terms of biomass in SC were significantly higher than RS (p-value = 0.0040) and AS (p-value = 5.877 x 10-5) (Fig. 2).
+For PMMV, SC samples had significantly more GCNs in terms of biomass than samples from other parts of the wastewater treatment process (p-values ranged from 1.487 x 10-5 to 0.0378) (Fig. 3).
+Since SC is the by-product of RS and AS using anaerobic digestion, this may indicate that the presence of crAssphage and PMMV was lower in the wastewater being treated in the AS, but higher in the solids.
+On the other hand, GCNs of AdV in terms of biomass were not significantly different between the AS and SC samples (Fig. 2).
 Meanwhile, plant viruses such as PMMV remain more stable (in terms of biomass) during these digestion processes (Jumat, et al., 2017).